Pottsville Armory

-The Pottsville Armory is an historic, American National Guard armory that is located in Pottsville, Schuylkill County, Pennsylvania.
+The Pottsville Armory is an historic National Guard armory in Pottsville, Schuylkill County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1991.

 History and architectural features

 Built in 1913, this historic structure is a brick, "T"-plan building that consists of a two-story administration building with a one-and-one-half-story, rear drill hall with an arched roof.
 It was designed in a combined Romanesque Revival/Late Gothic Revival style.
 The front elevation features a three-story central tower.

-It was added to the National Register of Historic Places in 1991.